 Page 19.
 Meitner was three years younger than Steinitz, not slightly older as our page carelessly states, and he was not born in 1838.
 Meitner's birth date, according to Ehn in his book (page 98) was 24 August 1839.
-(Thanks to Jason Radley for noticing the error.)
+(Thanks to Jason Radley for noticing the error and supplying some of the other corrections on this page.)